Jason Greenwood, an ecommerce futurist for an in-depth discussion on key takeaways and trends in the ecommerce industry in 2020.

 The first half of 2020 highlighted the end of Magento 1.
 That was a catalyst for a tremendous amount of work in our industry.
 For a long time in the A and Z region, Magento had remained a dominant platform.
 At one point, it had over 42% platform ownership in Australia.

-As a result, there were a lot of businesses that were in a rush trying to upgrade to Magento 2, who were looking for Magento developers.
+As a result, there were a lot of businesses that were in a rush trying to upgrade to Magento 2, who were looking for a Magento development agency.

 COVID started.
 In February, even March, things were getting a little bit crazy with COVID.
 Once the pandemic really started to bite, everybody realized: «shit, we are not ready to do 100% of our revenue through our online store, our business is not engineered for it, our supply chain, our warehousing, our digital team aren’t engineered for it».